elijahc/cugammadex/docs/r/chco.md

 All patient information is on electronic boards in pre-op, post-op and ORs.
 Check this board before you set up anything as cases cancel/delay more often than at UCH.

 Be sure to communicate with pre-op and OR nurses about pre-meds if you have ordered them (oral midazolam needs ~30 minutes to be effective so be proactive!)

+Call room:  located on the 2nd floor, past the bridge and Castle Peak conference room and through the double doors.
+Code 8-6-4-2.
+Our call room is labeled (#3) and the code is again 8-6-4-2.

 ## Weekday Daily Workflow: